onqtam/headjack/docs/quotes_and_notes/skip_in_search/TRIAGE.md

-Our collective identity is of the people who have thought about identity the most thoroughly - of self-similarity We are the most collectively conscious and self-aware because we actually know what consciousness and collectivism are about and we are the most familiar with self-awareness and self-reference - so “being the most collectively conscious” is not just something that sounds good but is actually fundamentally true.
+Our collective identity is of the people who have thought about identity the most thoroughly - of self-similarity We are the most collectively conscious and self-aware because we actually know what consciousness and collectivism are about and we are the most familiar with self-awareness and self-reference - so “being the most collectively conscious” is not just something that sounds good but is actually fundamentally true. our identity is big in that it tries to expand to as many people as possible, and it is small in that it tries to keep only a few core pillars stable - and even they aren't supposed to be dogmatic - we are flexible to change our minds - we don't identify with the majority of our opinions and ideas.
+We focus on the fundamental universals.

 When something is universal there are no minorities - there’s just the one.